-SOS Children's Villages has been working in Go Vap since 1969.
+SOS Children’s Village Ho Chi Minh (previously known as SOS Chidlren’s Village Go Vap) is situated in a suburb of Ho Chi Minh City.
+SOS Children's Villages has been working in Ho Chi Minh since 1969.
 It was one of the first locations in the country where we started to support vulnerable Vietnamese children.

 Life is full of hardships for those living in poverty